Handle Sponsor Inquiries and Signups

 - The sponsor's commitment summary

-- Payment history and any upcoming payments
+- Payment history and any upcoming payments (including invoice numbers and due dates)

 - Benefits delivered and benefits in progress